 When it comes to SIBO and coffee, admittedly, there isn't a one size fits all explanation for how it will impact you individually.
 While some people may react adversely to coffee, that doesn't mean a bad reaction will happen to everyone.

-If you feel like coffee may be causing you issues, try removing it from your diet for a little while then slowly reintroduce it to see if that's really what's causing the issue.
+If you feel like coffee may be causing you issues, try removing it from your diet for a little while then slowly reintroduce it — one variable at a time (caffeine, acidity, milk, sweetener, timing) — to see what's really behind the reaction.
 At that point, you should have your answer on whether or not your coffee is actually making your SIBO worse.